THE-Engineering/THE_coding_test/README.md

 3. Add the ability to sort institutions by name or country.
 4. Enhance the page you created in step 2 so that when a user clicks on an institution name the UI lists the submissions for that institution.
 5. For each institution, show a basic graph that visualises their income over time (for each year they have submitted data).
 You may wish to create some more fake data to give you some more interesting graphs.

+*If we have asked you to focus on the front-end, please use [json-server](https://github.com/typicode/json-server) as your API using the data exported from `./example-data/db.js`, this will hopefully be as simple as running `npx json-server  example-data/db.js`*

 ## Follow up